Large Deviations in the Symmetric Simple Exclusion Process with Slow Boundaries: A Hydrodynamic Perspective: Conclusion

-The local transformation \eqref{F_transform} and the method (Section~\ref{subsubsec_hamilton_soln_transform}) used for solving the variational problem of density fluctuation can be suitably generalized for solving the corresponding variational problem for several related models, including the weakly asymmetric exclusion process \cite{2004_Enaud_Large}, the zero range process \cite{2005_Harris_Current}, and the Kipnis-Marchioro-Presutti model \cite{2005_Bertini_Large}.
-These will be reported in a forthcoming publication.
-It would be interesting to see whether similar approach could be used in higher dimensions and for systems with multiple coupled hydrodynamic fields such as the active lattice gas \cite{2018_Kourbane_Exact,2021_Agranov_Exact}.
-Another interesting challenging problem is the large deviation of density conditioned on current \cite{2019_Derrida_Large}, where similar solution method may prove useful.
+The local transformation \eqref{F_transform} and the method outlined in Section~\ref{subsubsec_hamilton_soln_transform} for solving the variational problem of density fluctuations can be extended to address similar variational problems in related models.
+This includes the weakly asymmetric exclusion process \cite{2004_Enaud_Large,2021_Capitão_Hydrodynamics}, symmetric simple partial exclusion process \cite{2021_Floreani_Hydrodynamics,2023_Franceschini_Hydrodynamical}, the zero range process \cite{2005_Harris_Current,2005_Evans_Nonequilibrium}, the symmetric simple inclusion process \cite{2014_Vafayi_Weakly,2022_Franceschini_Symmetric}, and the Kipnis-Marchioro-Presutti model \cite{1982_Kipnis_Heat,2005_Bertini_Large}.
+For an even broader class of models, the variational problem can be tackled perturbatively around equilibrium.
+These extensions will be detailed in a forthcoming publication \cite{2024_Saha}.
+It would be interesting to see whether similar approach could be used in higher dimensions \cite{2013_Akkermans_Universal} and for systems with multiple coupled hydrodynamic fields, such as the active lattice gas \cite{2018_Kourbane_Exact,2021_Agranov_Exact,2024_Mukherjee}.
+Another intriguing and challenging problem is the large deviation of density conditioned on current \cite{2019_Derrida_Large}, where similar solution methods may prove useful.
+In fact, the effect of slow bonds on current fluctuations on infinite and semi-infinite geometry is an interesting topic, where techniques of MFT offer exact solutions \cite{2024_Sharma}.